Dimo Todorovski

 Dimo Todorovski (Macedonian: Димо Тодоровски; 1910 in Thessaloniki – 1983 in Skopje), was a prominent Macedonian artist and sculptor.

 Education and career

 Two years after his birth, his family returned to his hometown of Prilep, then in Ottoman Empire.
-In 1917, his father died, and from 1920 to 1929 he resided in an Yugoslav Home for War Orphans in Bitola.
+In 1917, his father died, and from 1920 to 1929 he resided in a Yugoslav Home for War Orphans in Bitola.
 In 1929–1935, he attended the art school in Belgrade.
 From 1945 to 1979, he contributed to the formation of an art school in Skopje and became one of the first professors, a position from which Todorovski retired in 1979.
 He was also a founding member of the art gallery in Skopje in 1949.
 In 1969 he was elected a corresponding member of the Macedonian Academy of Sciences and Arts.

 Artistic style

 His artistic style varied between lyric and epic dramatic and realistic academic treatment of form.

 Accomplishments

 His works are part of the national collection of the Museum of Contemporary Art in Skopje.
 During his life he realized a number of sculptures of different formats, portraits, and many public monuments around the country.

 His most famous is the monument at Mečkin Kamen (Bear's Rock) memorial in Kruševo, which has turned into one of the national symbols of the Republic of North Macedonia.

 He is considered to be the founder of Macedonian sculpting.